Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Some consequences of assumption ( )

 We first establish some inequalities involving the convolution with $W$ that explain in part how the hypothesis \eqref{Wn} works.
 After that, we give the proof of Proposition~\ref{regularidad} and Corollary~\ref{cor}.

 From now on we adopt the standard notation $C(\cdot,\cdot, \dots )$ to represent a generic constant that depends only on each of its arguments, and possibly on some fixed numbers such as the dimension.
 In the case that $W\in \M_{p,q}(\R^N)$ we use $C(W)$ to denote a constant that only depends on the norm $\norm{W}_{p,q}$.
+We also use the notation $p'$ for the conjugate exponent of $p$ given by $1/p+1/p'=1$.

 \begin{lema} Let $W\in \M_{p_1,q_1}(\R^N)\cap \M_{p_2,q_2}(\R^N)\cap \M_{p_3,q_3}(\R^N)$, with

 Suppose that there are $s_1,s_2\geq 1$, such that

 Then for any $u,v\in S(\R^N)$